looker-open-source/chatty/README.md

     .catch(console.error)
 ```

 The client simply returns the text value of its title in the event handler.
-Note that this form of
-`sendAndReceive` expects the responding function to be synchronous.
-Should the responding function
-need to be asynchronous see the section **Sending and receiving asynchronous responses**.

 ```typescript
   import { Chatty } from 'chatty'